zabawkiadmina/graylog/README.md

   <B>GROK PATTERNS for Suricata</B><BR>
-  Add data from grok_patterns_suricatra to your graylog config in GROK PATTERNS<BR>
+  Add data from grok_patterns_suricata to your graylog config in GROK PATTERNS<BR>
   <BR>
+  Add Pipline with rule data from file pipline_rule_suricata<br>